 This advice certainly applies to hiking with a buddy or a group too, but I think it's even more crucial when going alone.

-- Leave an itinerary -- a trail/route and expected return time -- with a friend or family member.
+- Leave an itinerary—a trail/route and expected return time—with a friend or family member.
 Contact them when you return so they know you're back and don't call for help unnecessarily.
 (Don't have a friend or family member you can leave this information with?
 One alternative would be to go to a ranger station near where you will be hiking.
 Tell them where you intend to go and how long you plan to be gone.
 Ask where you can park or tell them if you already know.
-Give them your license plate number, the make and model pf your vehicle, and when you will check in with them on the way out.)
+Give them your license plate number, the make, and model of your vehicle, and when you will check in with them on the way out.)

 - Take a 24-hour pack with ten essential gear.

-- Carry an emergency locater device, such as a PLB or (and know how and when to use it).
-SPOT Personal Tracker
+- Carry an emergency locater device, such as a PLB or SPOT Personal Tracker (and know-how and when to use it).

 - Check the weather forecast before you start hiking.